 - If you must go out, avoid crowds by staying a 6-foot distance from others;

-Washing hands for a minimum of 20 seconds;
+- Washing hands for a minimum of 20 seconds frequently;

 - Keeping hands away from face;

 Everyone please keep safe, we care about your well-being.

 Mental Health Connections (MHC) was established in April 2004.
 The goal was to provide Psycho-Social Rehabilitation services to clients with a mental illness as a result of an integration with three groups – Programmed Activity for Therapy and Health (PATH), Consumer Survivor Alliance of Windsor-Essex County (CSAW) and the Family Mental Health Network (FMHN).

 MHC provides services to 1,000 plus clients who range from 16 to 84 years of age.
 Since the successful integration, MHC has surpassed the level of service to our client base.
 Through careful planning, strategic partnerships and support of other community agencies, MHC has positioned itself as an integral transparent and necessary agency in Windsor-Essex.

 MHC embraces a welcoming environment in which individuals can strive to maximize their potential by accessing a variety of strategies for recovery – educational, health and fitness, recreational, social, peer support activities and vocational.
 Activities are offered both on-site and in the community.

 Our Board, staff, funders, volunteers and community partners can all be credited for the pride that we enjoy today with respect to the quality of services we are able to offer.